 - Low vegetable consumption

 Although these risk factors for colorectal cancer should all be noted, some lifestyle habits significantly elevate your risk more than others.
-For instance, the evidence that red meat consumption (non-organic), low physical activity, and a diet poor in nature’s antioxidants (i.e. eating few or no veggies) drastically raises your likelihood of developing cancer of the colon or rectum.
+For instance, the evidence that processed red meat consumption (non-organic), low physical activity, and a diet poor in nature’s antioxidants (i.e. eating few or no veggies) drastically raises your likelihood of developing cancer of the colon or rectum.

 5 Tips to Prevent Colorectal Cancer

-The latest warning released by the World Health Organization in 2015 may have already resulted in a diminshed taste for consuming red meat on a regular basis.
+The latest warning released by the World Health Organization in 2015 may have already resulted in a diminished taste for consuming red meat on a regular basis.
 A diet high in red meat consumption is significantly linked to an increased risk for colorectal cancer.
 It should be noted that this is non-organic red meat from animals fed GMO grains and pumped full of antibiotics and growth hormone.
-This warning does not apply to red meat from animals that are grass-fed and organic.
+This warning does not apply to healthy amounts of red meat from animals that are grass-fed and organic.
 Grass-fed meat is more nutrient dense and has high levels of omega 3 fatty acids and cancer fighting conjugated linoleic acid (CLA).

 Red meat contains natural compounds that transform into carcinogens when exposed to heat.
 The high heat flame of a grill especially increases their natural formation of toxins like polycyclic aromatic hydrocarbons (PAHCs) and heterocyclic amines (HCAs) which are known cancer causing agents.
 These compounds interact with genes, particularly in individuals with an inherited predisposition to the disease, and cause cancerous mutations.
 Other sources of these carcinogens are processed meats, which are also most commonly found to contain cancer-promoting nitrites and nitrates.